|Nutrition Facts (per serving)|

-Remove all the flesh from the avocados, place into a bowl, and mash.
+Remove all the flesh from the avocados, place into a bowl, and mash with the lime zest and juice.
 Don't do it too vigorously—it's fine to have a few small lumps in there, which adds to the appearance and texture.

-Add the almond or rice flour to the avocado mash and stir well.
+Add the almond flour to the avocado mash and stir well.
 The flour helps to make a crispier chip by absorbing excess moisture from the mixture.

-Bake in the center of the preheated oven for 20 minutes.
-You will need to keep an eye on them, so they don't burn; if they are cooking too quickly, lower the heat slightly.
+Bake on the upper and lower racks of the preheated oven for about 25 minutes, rotating the sheets halfway through.
+You will need to keep an eye on them, so they don't get too dark; if they are cooking too quickly, lower the heat slightly.

-Once cooked, remove the tray from the oven and leave the crisps to cool for 5 minutes, then remove from the tray with a palette knife and place on a cooling rack.
+Once cooked, remove the tray from the oven and leave the chips to cool for 5 minutes.
+Remove the chips from the tray with a palette knife and place on a cooling rack until completely cool.
 Repeat until all of the mixture is used up.

 - The tasty combination of the chili, lime, and cheese with the avocado is a classic, but do not let that stop you from trying other ingredients.
 Add finely chopped cilantro, switch lime for lemon, or add a generous pinch of ground Sumac or smoked paprika when they are baked.
 Try coconut flour instead of almond for a really different flavor.